edvinpontuslarsson/generation-finder/README.md

 When a Pull Request to the main branch is opened, it triggers the following pipeline: [Run E2E Tests and Publish to Preview Site](.github/workflows/test-and-preview.yml).

 This pipeline runs an end-to-end test suite with Cypress, including border value analysis to ensure the user is provided with the correct generation information.
 If these tests pass, the application is deployed to a preview Firebase URL.
-If the tests fail, the deployment does not proceed, ensuring that only verified changes are deployed to the preview site.

 ## Continuous Deployment

 When a commit is pushed to the main branch, that triggers the following pipeline: [Deploy to Firebase Hosting on merge](.github/workflows/firebase-hosting-merge.yml).

 This pipeline deploys the application to the production Firebase URL.
-Commits are typically pushed to the main branch after thorough code reviews and approvals, ensuring that only quality, tested code is deployed to production.

 ## Public URL